sjanel/aeronet/README.md

 - It is **not copyable**, but it is **moveable** if and only if it is **not running**.
 **Warning!** Unlike most C++ objects, the move operations are not `noexcept` to make sure that client does not move a running server (it would throw in that case, and only in that case).
 Moving a non-running `HttpServer` is, however, perfectly safe and `noexcept` in practice.
 - It is **restartable**, you can call `start()` after a `stop()`.
 You can modify the routing configuration before the new `start()`.
+- Graceful draining is available via `beginDrain(std::chrono::milliseconds maxWait = 0)`: it stops accepting new connections, lets in-flight responses finish with `Connection: close`, and optionally enforces a deadline before forcing the remaining connections to close.
 - It is also [trivially relocatable](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p1144r10.html), although I doubt it will be very useful for this type.

 #### AsyncHttpServer, an asynchronous (non-blocking) HttpServer